shruthi1798/batch2020/Group No. 12/README.md

 python2 won't work as tkinter has been used which works with python3 only.

 ### Notebooks
-The notebooks for each algorithm have been provided explaning each step of the entire process.
+The notebooks for each Regression algorithm have been provided explaning each step of the entire process.